 Complex carbohydrates for energy

-Sushi also offers complex carbohydrates in the form of sushi rice and vegetables, which are crucial for providing a steady stream of energy to fuel workouts and support overall performance.
+Sushi also gives bodybuilders complex carbohydrates.
+They come from the sushi rice and vegetables.
+These are really important because they give a steady supply of energy for workouts and help with overall performance.

 Omega-3 fatty acids for heart health and inflammation reduction